cfoltran/cv/README.md

 ## 👨‍💻 Experiences

+### **Software engineer** @[panierdachat.com](https://panierdachat.com) *(from Dec 2021)*
+- **Build the entire orchestrate infrastructure** with Kubernetes, Helm and AWS.
+Rolling update, horizontal and vertical autoscale ensures the high availability of the product.
+- Create **dev workflow** with github actions.
+Deployment are automatically deployed and versionned on staging cluster.
+Then, developments are automatically deployed on production cluster.

 ### **R&D engineer** @[Ateme](https://www.ateme.fr) *(Dec 2019 - Decembre 2021)*<br>
 - **Anevia cloud services (6 first months):**
 Development and administration of a management platform for more than 800 servers broadcasting OTT content in hotels, hospitals and more.<br>